 - Hydroelectric power stations of flowing water: Those hydroelectric plants that capture a part of the circulating flow through a river and take it to the plant to be turbinated and generate electric power.
 Afterwards, this flow is returned to the river bed.

 - Hydroelectric power plants at the foot of the dam: This is hydroelectric power plants located downstream of reservoirs destined for hydroelectric uses or for other purposes such as supplying water to populations or irrigation.
 They have the advantage of storing energy (water) and being able to use it at times when it is most needed.

-Biofuels, which have their main application in transportation, can also be included under the name of biomass.
+Biofuels, which have their main application in transportation, can also be included under the name of biomass energy.

-Applications of biomass can be included in two groups:
+Applications of biomass energy can be included in two groups:

 - Domestic and industrial applications that work by direct combustion of biomass.